Direct public offering: Requirements

 Subject to compliance with federal and state securities laws, a company may sell its shares to the public using a variety of methods.

 A company that conducts a DPO does not thereby become a publicly-traded company, nor does it typically become subject to SEC reporting requirements.
-However, the company may subsequently register its stock to trade on a public market or over the counter.
+However, the company may subsequently register its stock to trade on a public market or over-the-counter.

 Some companies attempt to organize their financial statements, audit and legal filings largely on their own, but most utilize direct public offering services offered by law firm or a consulting firm.

-Examples

-In April 2018, Swedish audio streaming company Spotify went public through a direct public offering, reaching a market value of US$26.5 billion.

-In June 2019, American business communication software company Slack had a direct public offering to reach a market value of US$19.5 billion.